seanpmaxwell/React-Ts-Best-Practices/README.md

 Shared HTTP client
 ```

-Each part has a different job:

-- The **component or hook** handles React state, navigation, and UI interactions.
+- **Component or hook:** React state, navigation, UI interactions.
-- The **service** applies business rules and coordinates the workflow.
+- **Service:** Business rules and workflow coordination.
-- The **API client** handles endpoints, request payloads, and responses.
+- **API client:** Endpoints, payloads, responses.
-- The **HTTP client** handles shared transport configuration.
+- **HTTP client:** Shared transport configuration.

 Not every request needs every layer.

-A container that simply loads users can call `UserApi.fetchAll()` directly.
-A workflow involving business validation, transformations, or several requests belongs in `UserService`.

-Avoid adding a service wrapper that only forwards a call without providing a useful boundary.
+A container that just loads users can call `UserApi.fetchAll()` directly; a workflow with validation, transformation, or several requests belongs in `UserService`.
+Don't add a service that merely forwards a call.

-Domain services should not depend on components or React hooks.
-Keep UI-specific behavior, such as navigation and opening dialogs, in the component or hook that owns it.
+Domain services must not depend on components or hooks.
+Navigation, dialogs, and other UI behavior stay in the component or hook that owns them.

 <a id="project-structure-example"></a>

 ### Example layout

-Here is a more developed `src/` layout:
+A more developed `src/`:

 ```text
 src/